Olvera Street near downtown Los Angeles burst with color, reverence, and dance for the annual Dia de los Muertos

-José Guadalupe Posada, the Mexican artist and cartoonist, was best known for his calaveras assuming different disguises, satirizing life among the priviledged classes during the reign of Porfirio Díaz just prior to the 1910 revolution.
+José Guadalupe Posada was best known for his calaveras assuming different disguises, satirizing life among the priviledged classes during the reign of Porfirio Díaz just prior to the 1910 revolution.
 Here is shown the famous “Calavera Electrica.”

 Photography By Jessica Aldridge and Jack Eidt